 What is the magic quadrant?
-Magic quadrant is a series of market research reports, which rely on proprietary qualitative data analysis methods to demonstrate market trends, such as direction, maturity, and participants.
+The magic quadrant is a series of market research reports, which rely on proprietary qualitative data analysis methods to demonstrate market trends, such as direction, maturity, and participants.

-What is a meeting room booking system?
-A meeting room booking system is an online reservation-based system for meeting rooms in a workplace.
+What is meeting room booking software?
+Meeting room booking system software is an online reservation-based system for meeting rooms in a workplace.

 What is move management?
-Move management involves relocating staff members and support materials from one space to another—but the planning and responsibilities that come with it can be complex.
+Move management involves relocating staff members and support materials from one space to another, including the complex planning and responsibilities that comes with this.
 The process traditionally sees an organization leave their current premises for a new office, although intra-office and departmental moves are also becoming the norm.

-What is neighborhood seating?
-Office neighborhoods are areas of an office dedicated to specific departments or functions.
+What is a neighborhood workspace?
+A neighborhood workspace, also known as an office neighborhood, is an area of a workplace dedicated to specific departments or functions.
 In other words, office neighborhoods are to your office space as neighborhoods are to cities.

 What is an occupancy report?
-An occupancy report shows the results of occupancy data that is collected about a given space, which allows facilities managers to better optimize that space.
+An occupancy report shows the results of occupancy data that is collected about a given space, which allows facility managers to better optimize that space.

 What is office design software?
 Office design software typically refers to integrated facilities management software that helps plan the office layout.

-What is an open office space?
-An open office space is a workspace without walls for offices or cubicles.
-Employees typically work in the same, large room, typically with the aim to spur communication and collaboration in a team environment.
+What is an open office layout?
+An open office layout is a workspace without walls for offices or cubicles.
+Employees typically work in the same large room, typically with the aim to spur communication and collaboration in a team environment.

 What is a phone booth?
 A phone booth within an office environment is a small, enclosed space, typically smaller than a normal office or meeting room, where one or two employees can go to work quietly or have small meetings.

 What is the physical workplace?
-The physical workspace is the actual office space in which employees can work.
-This differs from a digital workspace in that employees would be working from a physical office provided by the company and not remotely from their own home or an alternate location like a coffee shop or library.
+The physical workplace is the actual physical workspace in an office, in which employees can work.
+It differs from a digital workspace in that employees would be working from a physical office provided by the company and not remotely from their own home or an alternate location like a coffee shop or library.

 What is a pod?
+A pod is a small area within a workplace.
 Implementing privacy pods creates small meeting areas that can be spread intelligently throughout a space.
 Positioning privacy pods strategically will also ensure effective wayfinding and productivity among a team.

 What is predictive analytics?
-Predictive analytics uses data to provide insights in order to make predictions about future events; i.e.: a facilities manager could use predictive analytics to make changes to a system before a breakage or issue occurs.
+Predictive analytics uses benchmarking data to provide insights in order to make predictions about future events; i.e.: a facility manager could use predictive analytics to make changes to a system before a breakage or issue occurs.

 What is real estate agility?
 Real estate agility refers to workplace environments and space agreement structures that are dynamic and nimble in supporting company goals and employee needs.

 What is real estate forecasting?
-Real estate forecasting is where past transaction data becomes evidence for decision making for the present and the future.
+Real estate forecasting is where past real estate transaction data becomes evidence for decision making for the present and the future.